segmentio/segment-docs/src/connections/destinations/catalog/drift/index.md

 The `analytics.js` device-mode destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-drift).

 The cloud-mode destination is maintained by Drift.
-For any issues with the destination, please [reach out to their team](https://www.drift.com/help/).
+For any issues with the destination, [contact their team](https://www.drift.com/help/).

 This document was last updated on January 25, 2019.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!
+If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 **Use Cases**